 Tome Forge: Teaching LLMs to Think Like Philosophers

 I thought I had a clever prompt.
-Ask a language model to roleplay as Nietzsche, then test it with a simple question: Thucydides or Plato?
+Tell a model to roleplay as Nietzsche, then poke it with a softball: Thucydides or Plato?

-Any Nietzsche reader knows the answer before they finish the question.
-He hated Plato.
-Called him a coward.
-His own words: “My recreation, my preference, my cure from all Platonism has always been Thucydides… Courage in the face of reality distinguishes a man like Thucydides from Plato: Plato is a coward before reality, consequently he flees into the ideal.”
+If you’ve read even a little Nietzsche, you can answer before you finish the question.
+He loathed Plato.
+He called him a coward.
+In his own words: “My recreation, my preference, my cure from all Platonism has always been Thucydides… Courage in the face of reality distinguishes a man like Thucydides from Plato: Plato is a coward before reality, consequently he flees into the ideal.”

-This is the problem: models learn to explain thinkers.
-They don’t learn to inhabit them.
+That’s the gap I kept running into: models learn to explain thinkers; they don’t learn to inhabit them.

 “Ah, my dear friend!
 Do you truly have time for my playful game to divide human thought?
 I have shown you in Thucydides how power works, in the rise and decay of cities.
 Plato only tells you that this is ‘bad’ which is a sickly morality, not a force to be fought or embraced.
 Where Thucydides lays the tools you may march over the corpses of men who rise as lions, what will Plato give you?
 His gilded cage?
 Rise your hand if you care about conquering, sit if you want comfort.
 Choose with your stomach, not your head.”